knightmac19/TeamBuilder/README.md

 # TeamBuilder
-Use the CLI to build an HTML template with employee cards
+Use the CLI to build an HTML template with employee cards.